The Queen's Solar Education Centre (QSEC)

 A long-term vision of the Queen’s Solar Design Team is to have the house run completely autonomously.
 In trying to move toward this goal, a side-project for the civil team is to run tests and assess the possible addition of automatic systems in the house to decrease the amount of maintenance and upkeep necessary to keep systems running.
 One such example of this are solenoid pipe valves, which can be remotely accessed to control the flow of water throughout the house.
 This exciting project will involve heavy collaboration between the electrical team and the mechanical team, ideally culminating in a group effort that integrates all the sub-components of the house’s operation into one facile system.

 Detailed modelling of the QSEC on CAD (Computer-Aided Design) software is a priority for the civil team to use both as a learning tool and to categorize all the components of the house neatly.
-Using AutoDesk© Revit and AutoCAD for students, this project is targeted for completion by the end of June 2019.
+Using AutoDesk© Revit and AutoCAD for students.

 To efficiently use the heat energy from the sun, the mechanical team is planning to install HP 200 evacuated tube thermal collectors to provide entirely renewable source of hot water.
 This technology uses a vacuum seal between two layers of glass to eliminate conductive losses which allows hot water to be generated in sub-zero temperatures!